-- BONUS POINTS: If a dangerous and irreparable anchor (like the single nut anchor we found on the Tallboy’s Evil Twin, or a loose slung block) is encountered, destroy as much of it as possible by cutting the cord and or removing the fixed gear.
+- BONUS POINTS: If a dangerous and irreparable anchor (like the single nut anchor we found on the Tallboy’s Evil Twin, or a loose slung block) is encountered, destroy as much of it as possible by cutting the cord and, in most cases, removing the fixed gear.

 All in all, The Tallboy’s Evil Twin is an exciting line offering consistent steep and technical skiing in a dramatic skiing.
 Carl and I both agree that with proper beta this line could be a bonafide Teton classic.
 If I have time this winter, I hope to return to The Evil Twin and replace the cord on our anchor to make it more “permanent”, though in early or late season it may not be able to be reached anyways.
 Carl spotted remnants of an anchor high above ours, east of the snowfield, but I’m not sure how one would get there.
 Ultimately, the Owen-Teewinot Cirque is a rugged, complex and unforgiving zone that deserves the utmost of respect.
 Oh boy do I love skiing in the Tetons.